AnalyticsAutomated/analytics_automated/docs/periodic_tasks.rst

 Periodic Tasks
 ==============

 Periodic Tasks are handled by Celery Beat.
-Starting the workers with the --beat option will allow you to start the periodic task service.
+Starting thw workers with the --beat option will allow you to start the periodic task service.
 Remember to start the separate beat daemon if running in production/staging modes.

-This mode is still in beta and has not been fully tested

 Most details can be found at